fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 &nbsp;- is used to create view elements, the value of the variable must be rendered inside of curly braces.
 Try to see what happens if the braces are removed.

-The use of curly braces will cause some headaches in the beginning, but you will get used to them soon enough.
+The use of curly braces will cause some headache in the beginning, but you will get used to them soon enough.
 The visual feedback from React is immediate.

 ### Anti-pattern: array indexes as keys